jguntrip42/pig_review_repo/README.md

 - Figure outputs within `/plots`.
 ---
 ## Main Functions:

 The main value-iteration code is in the `/pig_vi` directory.

-`piglet_val_iteration(...)` runs value iteration for the simplified Piglet game.
-It returns the final value map, the optimal policy, and the value history used for the convergence plot.
+`piglet_val_iteration(...)` runs value iteration for the simplified Piglet game and returns the value map, optimal policy, and convergence history.

 `Pig` is the class used for the full game of Pig.
-It creates the state space, computes the values of rolling and holding, runs value iteration, and stores the final optimal policy.
+It builds the state space, runs value iteration, and stores the final value function and roll/hold policy.

-`save_results(T, tol)` runs the full Pig value iteration for target score `T` and tolerance `tol`.
-It saves the computed values and policy to `pig_vi/pig_vi_results.pkl`.
+`save_results(T, tol)` runs the full Pig value iteration and saves the computed values and policy to `pig_vi/pig_vi_results.pkl`.

-The plotting and simulation scripts use these saved results to reproduce the figures and numerical comparisons in the report.

 ---
 ## Usage: